Nashville Summer Staycation To-Do’s

 You can head to one of the small towns outlying the city and take a walk around the town squares.
 You can always find a local establishment with some amazing down home country food and desserts.

-Here are some fun lists here to check out!
-And of course, our patio dining guide!
+Here are some fun lists to check out and don’t miss our family-friendly patio dining guide!

 Day-Tripping

-If you want to wander out further, you can always check out Chattanooga, Memphis, Huntsville, Knoxville, Louisville and many many more cities around us.
+If you want to wander a little further outside of Nashville, check out our guides to Chattanooga, Memphis, Huntsville, Knoxville, Louisville!
+There are many more cities around us that offer tons of kid-friendly fun.
 I could dedicate an entire other article about short day trips, but that is for another time.
 Pick a destination and let the kids help you find fun things to check out while there.
 Make a fun scavenger hunt around cities you have never visited.
 We are so fortunate to have such beautiful scenery around us, perfect for lake days, hiking, camping and just driving and enjoying time with your family.

-Enjoy these next weeks of summer, and please share your family’s summer staycation ideas with us!
+Enjoy your summer and please share your family’s summer staycation ideas with us!

 LEAVE A REPLY